William P. Rohloff

 Bill left the service on December 11, 1945, at Camp Grant, Illinois.
 He received the WWII Victory medal, the American Campaign medal, the Good Conduct medal and the EAME Medal with credit for the campaigns of Northern France, Ardennes-Alsace, Rhineland and Central Europe.
 He had reached the rank of Technician 5th Grade.

 After the war, Bill had various occupations including managing a co-op grain elevator.
 He also owned a bar and restaurant.
 He and Helma had four children, three sons, William, Dennis and Daniel and a daughter, Joan.
 The family moved to Arizona where Bill became a Real Estate Broker and again bought a restaurant and bar.
 He retired in 1984, and he and Helma purchased a motor home and traveled all over the U.S.. visiting their children, other family and friends.

-Now in his 90s, he is still able to play a few holes of golf when the weather is nice and he also enjoys playing cards.
-He is also a member of the American Legion and the VFW.
+In his spare time, he enjoyed playing golf and cards.
+He was a member of the American Legion and the VFW.